WarrenHood/HoodDL/README.md

           Timeout in seconds before retrying a chunk download [default: 15] --chunk-retry-delay <CHUNK_RETRY_DELAY>
-          Chunk retry delay in seconds [default: 5] --new-client-per-request
+          Chunk retry delay in seconds [default: 5] --no-new-client-per-request
-          Create a new client every time we make a request -h, --help
+          Do not create a new client every time we make a request -h, --help
           Print help
   -V, --version